amec0e/MK7Scripts/README.md

 **Help Menu:**
 ```
-Usage: ./check_handshakes -d DIR
+Usage: check_handshakes -d folder | -f file

-Check cleaned cap/pcap files in the specified directory for certain conditions."
+Check cleaned cap/pcap files in the specified directory for certain conditions.
 Created for the WiFi Pineapple, which cleans the capture files to include only 4 Keys and 1 Beacon.
-This will NOT WORK as intended with raw captures.
+This will likely not be able to process very large captures on the pineapple.

 Options:
   -d directory    Specify the directory containing cap/pcap files
+  -f file         Specify a single cap/pcap file to scan

 Info:
   - GREAT: Useful for both Hashcat & Aircrack-ng.